 2. Emotional empathy or affective empathy

-The vicarious sharing of feelings after an emotional interaction.
-In this, you understand as well as feel how the shoe pinches the other person.
-The people in the medical care profession usually have this type of empathy; they fully understand and feel your pain.
 This type of empathic response is called empathic distress or personal distress.
 People who score higher on affective empathy have more grey matter in an area of the brain called the anterior insula.

 3. Compassionate empathy or empathic concern

 The action part of the previous two types, or an impulse to act after understanding and feeling another’s experience.
 In this, after you can understand and feel the other person’s woe, you take action to resolve it for them.
-Compassion is a tender response to another’s suffering.
-Compassion comes with a wish to act.
-In contrast to empathy, compassion does not mean sharing the suffering of the other.

 Cognitive empathy is a well-known forerunner of compassionate empathy.
 Compassion cannot exist without empathy.

-[Some of you might be interested in this: According to some experts, empathy is different from the Theory of Mind (ToM).
+Some of you might be interested in this: According to some experts, empathy is different from the Theory of Mind (ToM).
 The ToM is our intellectual ability to assume and presume other peoples’ beliefs, intentions, and thoughts.
-Empathy, on the other hand, is the capacity to understand and share the emotional experiences of others (Gallese, 2003).
-While the ToM can be seen as “cognitive” perspective-taking, empathy is known as “emotional” perspective-taking.]

-Studies show “I feel your pain” is much more than a figure of speech.
+Studies show that “I feel your pain” is much more than a figure of speech.
 We actually do feel the pain of others.

 We feel another person’s pain, but only in a lessened form.
 This lessening of the sensation makes it possible for us to empathize but also not get crushed by another’s distress.

-From brain scan studies, scientists have zeroed in on a region called the anterior cingulate cortex (ACC) which becomes active when one experiences pain, and could also become active when one watched others in pain.
+From brain scan studies, scientists have zeroed in on a region called the anterior cingulate cortex (ACC) which becomes active when one experiences pain, and could also become active when one watches others in pain.

 Interestingly, the same studies also showed when observing another person’s pain, this region is more active in people with high levels of empathy (and less active in psychopaths).